Mr. Wilson's Georgia History Website Liberty Middle School- Cumming, Georgia

 Confederate Flags.

-four flags used by the Confederacy, not counting the unofficial Bonnie Blue Flag.
+Images below show the four flags used by the Confederacy, not counting the unofficial Bonnie Blue Flag.

 • Battle Flag.
 The most familiar flag is the battle flag, which actually was supposed to be square rather than rectangular in shape.
 The battle flag had 13 stars—one for each of the 11 states that seceded, plus stars for the border states of Kentucky and Missouri.